Helping you understand the Clearing process

 Simply log on to UCAS Track and select 'Register for Adjustment' on your 'choices' screen.
 Please note that UCAS does not have the ability to see if you have met or exceeded your original offer and this process is entirely optional – many students will be very happy with their original choice.

-The Adjustment process is available from 18 August until 31 August 2016.
+The Adjustment process is available from 17 August until 31 August 2017.
 A student's individual Adjustment period starts when their conditional firm (CF) choice changes to unconditional firm (UF).
-From this point you will have five calendar days to register and secure an alternative place.
+From this point you will have five calendar days (five 24 hour periods) to register and secure an alternative place.

 If you decide to accept an alternative place via Adjustment your original choice will no longer be available to you.
 It is important that you think over all factors when considering Adjustment, including the academic and non-academic implications of changing course e.g. accommodation and/or student finance.

-Once you have accepted a place at LJMU, take a look at our additional advice for applicants.
+Once you have accepted a place at LJMU, take a look at our next steps guide.